LGBT+ at the Linnean Society

 The change, even from my childhood, could not be more profound.
 My secondary school environment was virulently homophobic.
 Sexuality and gender-based bullying was de rigueur, and the existence of Section 28—a de facto moratorium on all discussions of LGBT+ relationships in the classroom—hobbled teachers’ ability to properly support their LGBT+ students.
 Many people seem surprised when told this piece of legislation—far from being a relic of the 1980s and 90s—remained on the statute books until 2003 in England.
 I was 15 when it was finally consigned to the dustbin of history, its damage already done.

 It wasn’t until university that I felt free to tell the truth about my sexuality; I came out at the comparatively late age of 19.
-I still maintain that coming out was one of the three unambiguously good and sensible decisions I ever made in my life (the other two being giving up smoking and marrying my husband!).
+I still maintain that coming out was one of the few unambiguously good and sensible decisions I ever made.
 The day I came out was one of the happiest of my life.
 My hope is that every LGBT+ person gets to experience that happiness, at least once.

-"I still maintain that coming out was one of the three unambiguously good and sensible decisions I ever made in my life (the other two being giving up smoking and marrying my husband!)."
+"I still maintain that coming out was one of the few unambiguously good and sensible decisions I ever made."

 I’m happy to say that my subsequent career—in libraries, special collections, and most recently at the Linnean Society—has been characterised by near universal acceptance and support.
 I have never—touch wood!—encountered homophobia or discrimination in my professional life, and I’ve always felt supported and valued by the organisations I’ve worked for.